jrosen48/prcr/cran-comments.md

 * This is a new release.

-* I added my initial to my name as the maintainer
+* I added a middle initial to my name as the maintainer, matching my name as an author

 ## Reverse dependencies